 Obamacare is the popular, and frequently misunderstood, name for the Patient Protection and Affordable Care Act of 2010.
 Whether you purchase Obamacare insurance or not, the Act has already affected you in ways no one has told you.
 Use these facts to get all the benefits you can from this comprehensive and complicated piece of legislation.

 1. The Real Goal of the ACA Is to Lower the Cost of Medicare and Medicaid

 The federal government spends $1.05 trillion on health care alone, more than any other budget item.
-According to the FY 2018 budget, it includes Medicare ($582 billion) and Medicaid benefits ($404 billion).
-The Department of Health and Human Services manages the programs at a current budget of $96.4 billion.
-As a result, healthcare costs the U.S. government more than Social Security ($1.005 trillion) or the military budget ($824 billion).

-The problem will only get worse.
-By 2027, spending for Medicare and Medicaid benefits were projected to rise to more than $1.6 trillion.
-It doesn't leave much for Social Security, defense, the interest on the national debt, or the rest of the U.S. government.
-If there's one thing politicians don't like, it's having their hands tied when it comes to spending.
-It's the real reason they agreed to reform health care.

-The ACA mandated that hospitals, doctors, and pharmacists must work together in ways they never did before.
-First, all medical records must be recorded electronically instead of on paper.
-Computerized records allow doctors to easily share their diagnoses and treatments.

-Second | Obamacare is the popular, and frequently misunderstood, name for the Patient Protection and Affordable Care Act of 2010.
-Whether you purchase Obamacare insurance or not, the Act has already affected you in ways no one has told you.
-Use these facts to get all the benefits you can from this comprehensive and complicated piece of legislation.

-1. The Real Goal of the ACA Is to Lower the Cost of Medicare and Medicaid

-The federal government spends $1.05 trillion on health care alone, more than any other budget item.
 According to the Fiscal Year 2018 budget, it includes Medicare worth $582 billion and Medicaid benefits of $404 billion.
 The Department of Health and Human Services manages the programs at a current budget of $96.4 billion.
 As a result, healthcare costs the U.S. government more than Social Security at $1.005 trillion or the military budget at $824 billion.

 The problem will only get worse.
 By 2027, spending for Medicare and Medicaid benefits were projected to rise to more than $1.6 trillion.
 It doesn't leave much for Social Security, defense, the interest on the national debt, or the rest of the U.S. government.
 If there's one thing politicians don't like, it's having their hands tied when it comes to spending.
 It's the real reason they agreed to reform health care.

 The ACA mandated that hospitals, doctors, and pharmacists must work together in ways they never did before.
 First, all medical records must be recorded electronically instead of on paper.
 Computerized records allow doctors to easily share their diagnoses and treatments.